 The thyroid creates hormones to regulate metabolism and cellular function.
 The two most important hormones triiodothyronine (T3) and thyroxine (T4) require iodine for formation.
 Without iodine, the thyroid under-produces these hormones leading to hypothyroidism and other metabolic disorders.

-Most table salt has been iodized in an effort to eliminate iodine deficiency.
+Most table salt has been iodized to eliminate iodine deficiency.
 Unfortunately, the process of manufacturing this salt can include adding artificial versions of iodine and other chemicals, making it anything but healthy.
 Plus, to make it white, most table salt is bleached.
 Dietary iodine can be found in better sources.
-And, for salt, go with Himalayan Crystal Salt.
+As far as salt goes, I recommend going with Himalayan Crystal Salt.

 4. Iodine Deficiency and Breast Cancer Have Been Linked

-Although breast cancer has a number of causes and simply taking an iodine supplement shouldn’t at all be interpreted as a standalone cancer-preventative, studies have shown a correlation between breast cancer and thyroid disorders.
+Although breast cancer has a number of causes and taking an iodine supplement is not a cancer-preventative, studies have shown a correlation between breast cancer and thyroid disorders.
 Both the thyroid and breast require iodine to function properly.
-It has been noted in countries with a documented consumption of iodine rich foods that both problems occur less frequently in women.
+It is noted in countries with a documented consumption of iodine-rich foods that both issues occur less frequently in women.

-The best dietary sources of iodine come from the sea.
-Fish such as cod, shellfish and shrimp provide healthy servings of dietary iodine.
-Sea vegetables like dulse seaweed, kelp, arame, kombu, nori, sea palm and wakame provide the richest source of iodine.
-Other high quality sources of iodine include eggs, organic milk and yogurt, dark leafy greens and prunes.
+Most foods rich in iodine come from the sea.
+Fish such as cod, shellfish, and shrimp provide better-than-average servings of dietary iodine.
+Sea vegetables like dulse seaweed, kelp, arame, kombu, nori, sea palm, and wakame are the richest source of iodine.
+Other sources include eggs, organic milk, and yogurt, dark leafy greens, and prunes.

 7. Iodine Helps Fight Harmful Organisms

-Iodine has been used for centuries as a topical application to harmful organism infection.
-To this day it has proven effective against most varieties.
-Hospitals continue to use gallons of iodine daily to fight harmful microorganisms and maintain a sterile environment.
+Iodine has been used for centuries as a means to address harmful organisms.
+To this day, it is believed to support the body's response against most kinds.
+Many hospitals use gallons of iodine daily to maintain a sterile environment.